marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_CTD/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niksin.md

 ## Method description and rationale

 This protocol describes the collection and filtration of seawater samples through a 0.22 µm sterile filter capsule to capture eDNA and DNA-containing particulates.
 DNA will later be extracted from these samples for multi-locus metabarcoding.
-The protocol is intended for water collected with a niskin bottle mounted on a ship-deployed CTD.
+The protocol is intended for water collected with a niskin bottle mounted on a ship-deployed CTD rosette sampler.

 ## Spatial coverage and environment(s) of relevance